balajigudala/my_-git/README.md

 git clone https://github.com/balajigudala/new.git                           --> for master branch

+git remote add origin https://github.com/YOUR.git                           --> to add our remote repo link.

+git branch -a                                                               --> to show all the branches

+git branch <name>                                                           --> to create a new branch

+git branch -d <name>                                                        --> to delete the purticular branch (-D) for force deletion

+git checkout                                                                --> to move from one branch to another branch

+git checkout <branchname>                                                   --> to move to the specific branch

+git checkout -b <branchname>                                                --> to create a new branch and move on to the branch.

 git clone -b <branch name> https://github.com/balajigudala/new.git          --> for specific branch

 git fetch --all                                                             --> to get other branches after cloning a single branch